International Nathiagali Summer College on Physics

 The International Nathiagali Summer College on Physics and Contemporary Needs (INSC), was founded by Nobel laureate in Physics Dr. Abdus Salam (then-Science Advisor to the Prime minister) to promote physics and scientific research activities in Pakistan.
-Having suggested by Professor Abdus Salam to the Government of Pakistan, it was established by the Pakistan Atomic Energy Commission's chairman Mr. Munir Ahmad Khan.
+Following Professor Abdus Salam to the Government of Pakistan, the college was established by Pakistan Atomic Energy Commission Chairman Munir Ahmad Khan.

-An annual college based summer camp, it is organised by Pakistan Atomic Energy Commission and National Center For Physics while it is sponsored by International Center for Theoretical Physics and the Minister of Science and Technology of Pakistan.
+An annual college-based summer camp, it is organized by the Pakistan Atomic Energy Commission and the National Center for Physics, and sponsored by the International Center for Theoretical Physics and Pakistan’s Minister of Science and Technology.
 A Physics research centre, it is located in Nathiagali city of Pakistan, and its current director is dr. Riazuddin, a pupil student of professor Salam.